HEALTH AND WELLNESS

 - Intrusive, sexually explicit questions

-- Pressure, demands or requests
+- Pressure, demands or requests for sexual acts

 - Sexually explicit correspondence: emails, texts, calls or notes.